-TSC members fulfill all requirements of Committers, and also:
+TSC members may perform all of the duties of Reviewers, and also:

-A Committer is invited to become a TSC member by existing TSC members.
+A Reviewer is invited to become a TSC member by existing TSC members.
 A nomination will result in discussion and then a decision by the TSC.

 Process for Adding TSC Members

 - Add the GitHub user to the "ESLint TSC" GitHub team